 PSHEE is an educational entitlement of all students and an integral part of each student's emergence into adulthood.
 The personal development of every student at King's High School is of paramount importance and synonymous with the school's key aims.
-In particular, PSHEE helps with the aims: "Character: to develop resilience and confidence and to inculcate integrity " and "To foster a vibrant school community, built on trust and respect and instil a sense of social responsibility".
+PSHEE is closely associated with four of the five aims: